 One of the most evident outcomes of having loyal customers is a recommendation.
 If people really trust you, they recommend your services to others – especially friends and family.

 3. Questions to ask if you want to learn more about your competition

 Knowing about your strengths and weaknesses is important.
 And it’s also essential to know what your prospects and customers think about you and your business rivals.

-- What would you use as an alternative if my services were no longer available?
+- What would you use as an alternative if the product / service was no longer available?

 - What makes our company stand out from the competition?

-- Compared to the market, is the quality of my services better, worse or about the same?
+- Compared to the market, is the quality of the product / service better, worse or about the same?

-- Compared to the market, are my prices higher, lower or about the same?
+- Compared to the market, are our prices higher, lower or about the same?

 (Let’s face the truth: today everyone is influenced by the price point.
-Be sure to ask if your clients feel the price point is fair.
-This information can help you develop great strategies for acquiring new clients)
+Be sure to ask if your customers feel the price point is fair.
+This information can help you develop great strategies for acquiring new customers).